W e l c o m e

 This website deals with

-There are nearly 1,000 Waldorf schools in the world today.
-Advocates of Waldorf education boast that theirs is the fastest growing independent-school movement in the world.
-Many thousands of children attend Waldorf schools — where they are often subjected to covert forms of religious indoctrination.
+There are approximately 1,200 Waldorf schools in the world today.
+Proponents of Waldorf education boast that theirs is the fastest-growing independent school movement in the world.
+Great numbers of children attend Waldorf schools — where they are often subjected to covert religious indoctrination.

 Humanity faces bigger problems than the proliferation of Waldorf schools and the spread of Rudolf Steiner's mystical doctrines.
 Nonetheless, anyone who prizes rationality and abhors the clandestine indoctrination of children should find the Waldorf movement troubling.

 My name is Roger Rawlings.
 I attended a Waldorf school from second grade through high school.
 My mother was secretary to the headmaster at that school.
-Because I was in the school for so long, and because I occasionally questioned the headmaster, I gained some insights into the Waldorf movement's secret, occult agenda.
-More to the point, as an adult I have studied approximately one zillion books, booklets, and essays about Waldorf education and Rudolf Steiner's doctrines.
-(It feels like a zillion, anyway.)
-Some of these materials were written by Waldorf educators, but the great majority were either written by Steiner himself or they contain transcripts of lectures, meetings, and private conversations conducted by Steiner.
+Because I was in the school for so long, and because I occasionally questioned the headmaster, I gained some insights into the Waldorf movement's secret agenda.
+More to the point, in recent years I have conducted an extensive study of Anthroposophy and Waldorf education.
+This website is the result.

-I have created Waldorf Watch to share the results of my research with anyone interested in understanding the educational program that Rudolf Steiner laid out and that Waldorf schools embody today.
-There is nothing for sale at this website; there are no advertisements; I do not solicit anyone's financial support.
+There is nothing for sale at this site; there are no advertisements; I do not solicit anyone's financial support.
 I am not looking for money or applause.
 My purpose is simple: It is to tell you the truth about Waldorf schools.

-Many Waldorf schools proudly display the quotation you see at the top of this page, implying that it summarizes their educational approach.
+Many Waldorf schools have proudly displayed the quotation that you see at the top of this page, implying that it summarizes their educational approach.
 The quotation certainly sounds good.
-And perhaps it accurately reflects Rudolf Steiner's meaning.
 Undoubtedly many Waldorf teachers and administrators take such statements seriously.